 "Dambuilders"are series of brochures provided by Waikato Regional Council.
 They're full of valuable information for people working with dams and canals.

-Downloadable documents on this site are subject to change from time to time, so if you print a hard copy please check that its up to date.
+These documents are subject to change from time to time.
+If you use a printed hard copy, please check that it's up to date.

 |F15 - Application for Certificate for Public Use [PDF, 65 KB]|